 Before I ever took my first interview, my knowledge about them and the recruitment process was subject to the bias of antiquated notions.
 For example, I thought carrying copies of your resume and handing them out in office was the norm.
 And although professional networking and job platforms like LinkedIn, Indeed or Glassdoor were already alive and healthy, I depended on the assurances of the tangible.
 Little did I know abut the evolution of recruitment beyond the knowledge of my beliefs.

 Technology has impacted our daily lives and the way industries operate.
 Its impact on recruitment is no different.
-The recruitment evolution has changed the way recruiters and hiring managers do their jobs.
-The aforementioned platforms like Glassdoor, Indeed, LinkedIn and the various other technologies used in recruitment have become the new norm.
+The evolution of the recruitment process has changed the way recruiters and hiring managers do their jobs.
+The aforementioned platforms like Glassdoor, Indeed, LinkedIn and the various other technologies used in digital recruitment strategies have become the new norm.

 1. Applicant Tracking Systems and AI